Ameg-yag/goatdroid/README.md

-#This is the ViewCheckin JSInterface:
+#This is the ViewCheckin JSInterface

 package org.owasp.goatdroid.fourgoats.javascriptinterfaces;

 import android.content.Context;